cihai/cihai/docs/design-and-planning/2017/spec.md

 Created 2017-04-29

-1. {ref}`zero_config` - cihai should be able to work without configuration with a default data backend.
+1. {ref}`zero-config` - cihai should be able to work without configuration with a default data backend.
-2. {ref}`incremental_config` cihai should be incrementally configurable, such as by specifying where data should be outputted.
+2. {ref}`incremental-config` cihai should be incrementally configurable, such as by specifying where data should be outputted.
-3. {ref}`relational_backend` cihai will use [SQLAlchemy] as a database backend to story information for retrieval.
+3. {ref}`relational-backend` cihai will use [SQLAlchemy] as a database backend to story information for retrieval.
-4. {ref}`automatic_extensions` cihai will make data accessible to third party libraries if they exist in the script's site-packages.
+4. {ref}`automatic-extensions` cihai will make data accessible to third party libraries if they exist in the script's site-packages.

    e.g. If [pandas] is found, it will be able to return a {class}`pandas.DataFrame` for a queried set of information.

-5. {ref}`unihan_core` cihai will use [UNIHAN] as a core and source of truth for information, as it contains all the glyphs and is reliable, free and well-maintained, and provides are good source of starter information.
+5. {ref}`unihan-core` cihai will use [UNIHAN] as a core and source of truth for information, as it contains all the glyphs and is reliable, free and well-maintained, and provides are good source of starter information.
-6. {ref}`data_normalization` cihai will adopt a standard data format to store additional CJK data sets within.
+6. {ref}`data-normalization` cihai will adopt a standard data format to store additional CJK data sets within.
-7. {ref}`data_liberation` cihai libraries will be available under permissive licenses.
+7. {ref}`data-liberation` cihai libraries will be available under permissive licenses.

 (zero-config)=